Tallinn University of Technology

 Field of research

-Wolfgang’s areas of interest include Non-Western PA, especially Confucian and Buddhist; PA, Technology, and Innovation; and Public Management Reform generally; as well as e-Governance, Municipal Autonomy, and Academic Administration.
-He also has an active interest in Political Philosophy and Economic Theory.
-His regional foci are Southeast and East Asia and Central and Eastern Europe.
+Wolfgang’s areas of interest comprise Non-Western PA, Governance, and Economics, especially Buddhist, Islamic, and Confucian; Technology, Innovation & PA; and Public Management Reform generally.
+He also has an active interest in Political Philosophy and in Economic Theory.
+His regional foci are Southeast Asia and Central and Eastern Europe.

 Education and career

-In civil service, Wolfgang has been Advisor to the President of Estonia, Executive Secretary with the German Wissenschaftsrat during German Reunification, and, as an APSA Congressional Fellow, Senior Legislative Analyst in the United States Congress.
-He has been vice-chair of the executive board of PRAXIS, Estonia’s pre-eminent public policy think-tank; member of the Innovation Policy Council of the Estonian Ministry of Economics; member of the Lisbon Agenda Group for public management; and founding co-chair of the EGPA Permanent Study Group XV on ‘Public Administration, Technology, and Innovation’.
+In civil service, Wolfgang has been Advisor to the President of Estonia; Executive Secretary with the German Wissenschaftsrat during German Reunification; and, as an APSA Congressional Fellow, Senior Legislative Analyst in the US Congress.
+He was vice chair of PRAXIS, Estonia’s pre-eminent policy think-tank; member of the Innovation Policy Council of the Estonian Ministry of Economics; and member of the Lisbon Agenda Group.

-He has received the Estonian National Science Award; the Alena Brunovskà Award for Teaching Excellence; the Outstanding Alumnus Award from Bridgewater College, delivering also the annual W. Harold Row Endowed Lecture; the Maarjamaa Rist, Estonia’s Order of Merit; the German Federal Merit Cross; TUT’s Top Scientist award as best PhD advisor for three years in a row, 2011-13.
+Wolfgang received the Estonian National Science Award; the Alena Brunovskà Award and the Merit Award from NISPAcee; the Outstanding Alumnus Award from Bridgewater College; the Maarjamaa Rist, Estonia’s Order of Merit; the German Federal Merit Cross; TalTech’s Top Scientist award as best PhD advisor for three years in a row; and the Senator Boorsma Award from SECoPA.

 Videos